Popcorn, Indiana

 Popcorn is an unincorporated community in Perry Township, Lawrence County, Indiana.

 History

 Popcorn took its name from Popcorn Creek.
 A local legend states a visitor from out of town compared the size of local farmers' corn to "popcorn" compared to their own.

 A post office called Popcorn was established in 1891, and remained in operation until it was discontinued in 1905.

-The town is also known for a brand of kettle corn popcorn that takes the name of the town, but the company is not headquartered in the town.
+The town is also known for a brand of kettle corn that takes the name of the town, but the company is not headquartered in the town.